 - how your project or event supports recovery and regeneration objectives under the Greater Christchurch Regeneration Act 2016 and Regenerate Christchurch’s Vision and Objectives for the Ōtākaro-Avon River Corridor

 Your project or event must be temporary – either a one-off or short-term initiative for up to six months.
 If it is permanent, it will be declined and you will need to apply to the Council.

-When you use the RRZ land, you’ll need to -
+When you use Crown-owned red zone land, you’ll need to:

-- let other users of the RRZ – like neighbours, and possibly the public – know about your event or project
+- let other users of the red zone – like neighbours, and possibly the public – know about your event or project

 - keep LINZ updated about your project or event